SS Jeremiah O'Brien

 SS Jeremiah O'Brien is a Liberty ship built during World War II and named after the American Revolutionary War ship captain Jeremiah O'Brien (1744–1818).

-Now based in San Francisco, she is a rare survivor of the 6,939-ship 6 June 1944 D-Day armada off the coast of Normandy, France.
+Now based in San Francisco, she is a survivor of the 6,939-ship 6 June 1944 D-Day armada off the coast of Normandy, France.

 Of the 2,710 Liberty ships that were built, only the Jeremiah O'Brien and the (both operational as of 2024) and the (a static museum ship) are still afloat.

 History

 World War II

 Jeremiah O'Brien is a class EC2-S-CI ship, built in just 56 days at the New England Shipbuilding Corporation in South Portland, Maine and launched on 19 June 1943.
 Deployed in the European Theater of Operations, she made four round-trip convoy crossings of the Atlantic and was part of the Operation Neptune invasion fleet armada on D-Day.
 She made 11 cross-channel round-trips to support the invasion.
 Following this she was sent to the Pacific Theater of Operations and saw 16 months of service in both the South Pacific and Indian Ocean calling at ports in Chile, Peru, New Guinea, the Philippines, India, China, and Australia.